This guide covers troubleshooting Vector. The sections are intended to be followed in order.

 Start by searching Vector's issues.
 You can filter

-to the specific component via the lable
+to the specific component via the label

 filter.